-15.2.1.3 TMP100DataTemperatureGetRaw
+20.2.1.3 TMP100DataTemperatureGetRaw

-pi16Temperature is a pointer to the value into which the raw temperature data is stored.
+psInst is a pointer to the TMP100 instance data. pi16Temperature is a pointer to the value into which the raw temperature data is stored.

 This function returns the raw measurement data from the most recent data read.
 The data is not manipulated in any way by the driver.